Reece-elder/DevOps-SecondWeek/002-Databases/006-DQL/index.md

 ### Aliasing

+Allows you to combine values

+SELECT title, rental_rate * rental_duration AS rental_price FROM film;

 Aliasing allows us to rename

 SELECT CONCAT(Name, ', ', CountryCode, ', ', District) AS string FROM city LIMIT 10;